8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/budgeting/content.md

 If things still feel like they'd be too tight, I might even reexamine the need categories.

 For a decade, I thought I needed a car *and* an apartment.
 Then my car became my apartment for a year; an apartment was no longer a need.
 I went car-free a year later; a car was no longer a need.
-As of this writing, I've been car-free for a decade, and my new guideline is more either but not both; either I will have rent or a car, but likely not both.
+As of this writing, I've been car-free for a decade, and my new guideline is more either but not both; I will have rent or a car, but likely not both.